-Matterport tours are automated off-the-shelf tours - great for other sectors, not for ours.
-There's very little scope to personalise to your own brand.
+You should also be aware that every interface, menu, icon, text box and photo gallery will look the same as other Matterport tours.
+Very little scope to personalise to your own brand.
 There is an option to change text colour but it is limited in its range.
 Fonts cannot be changed and logos cannot be added except in certain pre-determined areas.
-The 'Tripod Cap' you sometimes see when you look down in a 360 will always be the Matterport logo or a blurred tripod or floor.
+The 'Tripod Cap' you sometimes see when you look down in a 360 will always be the Matterport logo or be blurred.